grid reference TM 177 451

 opened 1815 circa

 (details under review)Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 Local licensing authority for Ipswich is Ipswich Borough Council

 last updated 28/12/2018

 Ipswich Case is Altered

 341-343 Woodbridge Rd, IP4 4EZ

-Large two bar pub, reputedly originally built in 1815 to accommodate troops billeted in the area.
+A large two bar pub.
+The original Case is Altered was reputedly built in 1815 to cater for troops billeted in the area.
 The present building dates from some time between 1904 and 1927; older maps showing the pub only occupying a smaller building located where the eastern end of the present pub now stands.
 This has since been demolished.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 The "Case is Altered" was first used by an Elizabethan lawyer, Edmund Plowden and referred to new evidence in a legal case.
 Later Ben Johnson - an Elizabethan playright - also used it as a name for a comedy (written before 1599).